Navigating The Complexities Of Construction Liens

 Recording, Perfecting and Enforcing Construction Liens

-At Heekin Litigation Group in Jacksonville, our lawyers have more than 70 years of combined construction law experience handling all aspects of mechanic's liens and construction liens.
+At Heekin Law, P.A. in Jacksonville, our lawyers have more than 70 years of combined construction law experience handling all aspects of mechanic's liens and construction liens.
 We are skilled in drafting:

 - Claims of lien